Localism Act 2011: Timetable

+Contents

 Part 1: Local Government

 This is the major part of the Act, and the one which extends the power of all local authorities, from parish and community councils to county councils, to 'do anything that individuals generally may do', as long as that is not limited by some other Act.
 Sections 27 to 36 deal with the standards expected of council members and with the keeping of public registers of interests.
 In an important change, it specifically empowers members to take part in a decision on a matter after previously having expressed views on it, without the risk the decision being invalid due to bias or predetermination.

 Parts 2 and 3: EU Financial Sanctions

 These sections give ministers the right to require public authorities to pay fines to the European Union resulting from an infraction of European Union law.

 Part 4: Non-domestic Rates

 Part 4 amended the beneficiaries to whom discretionary relief on non-domestic rates (i.e. Business Rates) could be granted by a council.

 Most significantly, Section 68 amended the Business Rate Supplements Act 2009, imposing a requirement to conduct a ballot of those eligible to pay a proposed supplement.
 In practice this prevented new BRS being proposed, as few rate-payers would voluntarily vote in favour of additional taxes.
 As a result, no new supplements have been introduced since 2011, despite authorities notionally having the power to do so.
 The only major scheme to have been funded from a Business Rate Supplement remains the CrossRail project in London, which imposed the "CrossRail Supplement" in April 2010.